 For the Peanut Butter Brownie Bombs

-Remove tray from freezer and place nearby.
-Using a pizza cutter, cut brownies into 1 to 1 1/2 inch squares.
-Pick up a brownie square and use your fingers and palms to press the brownie into a flat pancake.
-Try to make the brownie as thin as you can without it falling apart.
-Place a peanut butter ball in the center of the brownie pancake and gently wrap the brownie around the peanut butter ball.
-Use your palms to gently roll it into a ball.
-The ball doesn't need to be perfect, and it's okay if some of the peanut butter shows through.
+- When ready to assemble brownie bombs, bemove tray from freezer and place nearby the baked brownies.
+Using a pizza cutter or knife, cut brownies into roughly 1 inch squares.
+Pick up a brownie square and use your hands to press the brownie flat, making it as thin as you can without it falling apart.
+Place a peanut butter ball in the center of the flattened brownie and gently wrap the brownie around the peanut butter ball.
+Use your palms to gently roll it into a ball; it doesn't need to be perfect, and it's okay if some of the peanut butter shows through.
 Place the finished brownie ball back on the parchment paper.
 Continue this step until all the peanut butter balls are covered with brownie.

-Place try with brownie covered peanut butter balls back in the freezer and let chill for another 30 minutes.
+- Place baking sheet with assembled brownie bombs back in the freezer and let chill for another 30 minutes.

-Remove tray from freezer and place nearby.
-Prepare another try and cover it with parchment paper.
+- Remove tray from freezer and place nearby.
+Prepare another baking sheet and cover it with parchment paper.

 For the Peanut Butter Royal Icing

-Using a stand mixer (or hand mixer plus small bowl), mix together the powdered sugar, water, corn syrup, peanut butter, and vanilla extract.
+- Using a stand mixer (or hand mixer plus small bowl), mix together the powdered sugar, water, peanut butter, light corn syrup, and vanilla.
 Icing consistency should be firm but still able to drop from a spoon.
-If icing is too dry, add 1/2 tsp water until desired consistency is reached.
-If icing is too runny, add 1 tbsp powdered sugar until desired consistency is reached.
+If icing is too dry, add 1/2 teaspoon water until desired consistency is reached.
+If icing is too runny, add 1 tablespoon powdered sugar until desired consistency is reached.

-Store peanut brownie bombs in a sealed container in the refrigerator until ready to eat.
+- Serve immediately.
+Brownie bombs should be kept in the refrigerator until ready to eat.

 I do my best to provide nutrition information, but please keep in mind that I’m not a certified nutritionist.
 Any nutritional information discussed or disclosed in this post should only be seen as my best amateur estimates of the correct values.